 Please click the call to action button on the right to be directed to the OIT Service Center to create a ticket for this request.
 Click Log In, select Make a Request, scroll down to Security Services, and click on Firewall/IPS where you will see the Firewall Penetration Request form.

-If you have old or unused hard drives from redundant obsolete computers, retired servers, unused flash drives and photocopiers, you need to get in touch with Asset Management to submit a disposal request.
+Requests to dispose of old or unused hard drives from redundant obsolete computers, retired servers, unused flash drives and photocopiers should be submitted through the Asset Management form on the Facilities Management webpage.
 Hard drives are then picked up by facilities and ultimately sent to Techno Rescue.
 Techno Rescue is under contract for the destruction and disposal of all equipment.

 Phishing is a psychological attack used by cyber criminals to trick you into giving up information or taking an action.
 Phishing originally described email attacks that would steal your online username and password.
 However, the term has evolved and now refers to almost any message-based attack.
 These attacks begin with a cyber criminal sending a message pretending to be from someone of something you know, such as a friend, your bank, your company or a well-known store.